jalehman/omtut-starter/README.md

 Create a new project template with `lein new om-starter
 <name-of-repo>` substituting `<name-of-repo>` with whatever you want
 to call the repository.
-The `/doc` directory contains files `tutorial1.md` through `tutorial20.md` that correspond 1:1 in functionality (JS and CLJS don't always have a 1:1 mapping), with the original tutorial.
+The `/doc` directory contains files `tutorial1.md` through `tutorial5.md` that correspond 1:1 in functionality (JS and CLJS don't always have a 1:1 mapping), with the original tutorial.
+Many of the files contain several of the original tutorials.

 After creating your repo with the lein template `om-starter`, `cd` into it and run `lein dev`.
 This will start up a minimal web server